mqtt-tools/mqttwarn/README.md

 You will get Ionic appid and Ionic appsecret (private key) after registering with Ionic push service.
 And you will get device token(s) when app initiates push service interaction.

 Using this service, *plain texts* can be sent to one or many ionic apps.
-And each app can inturn push to many devices.
+And each app can in turn push to many devices.
 Following is the ini example:

 ```ini
 [config:ionic]